Skip to content

 Instructor Biographies

-Krista is a 3-time NYU graduate holding an AA, BA and MA in Humanities, English & American Literature, World Religions, Philosophy.
-She has also successfully co-founded several businesses, has 15 yrs experience as a C-level exec, and has traveled to over 50 countries.
-She is a lifelong devotee to combining classical studies, mindfulness practices, philosophy, & the arts (as a music producer and as a professional world & ballroom dancer).
-Over 30 years, Krista has had occasion to teach in-classroom (private including The Buckley School, Grace Church and at NYU, Mercy College, etc.), as a tutor (virtual & in-person), and recently in homeschool programs.
-Her high-energy approach flows from her own passion for learning; it's creative and exuberant while demanding (of the good kind).
-She is mamma to Jack, a bluenose who thinks he's a lapdog.
+Krista is a three-time NYU graduate in the humanities, English & American Literature, World Religions, and Philosophy.
+She has also successfully co-founded several businesses, has 15 yrs experience as a C-level exec, and has traveled to 53 countries with more on calendar.
+She's a lifelong devotee to combining rigorous classical studies, mindfulness practices, and philosophy, as well as the arts (as a music producer and world & ballroom dancer).
+Over 30 years, and alongside her executive careers, Krista has actively also taught in classroom across age groups (from private including The Buckley School to Grace Church; at university such as NYU, Mercy College, et.al.), as a teen tutor (virtual & in-person), as the developer of internship programs for teens, and most-recently in homeschool outsource programs.
+Her high-energy approach flows from her own passion for learning; it's creative exuberance within an academically-excellent and real-world framework.
+She is mamma to Jack, a bluenose who thinks he's a lapdog and a foodie.

 Krista Retto, MA

-Krista is a 3-time NYU graduate holding an AA, BA and MA in Humanities, English & American Literature, World Religions, Philosophy.
-She has also successfully co-founded several businesses, has 15 yrs experience as a C-level exec, and has traveled to over 50 countries.
-She is a lifelong devotee to combining classical studies, mindfulness practices, philosophy, & the arts (as a music producer and as a professional world & ballroom dancer).
-Over 30 years, Krista has had occasion to teach in-classroom (private including The Buckley School, Grace Church and at NYU, Mercy College, etc.), as a tutor (virtual & in-person), and recently in homeschool programs.
-Her high-energy approach flows from her own passion for learning; it’s creative and exuberant while demanding (of the good kind).
-She is mamma to Jack, a bluenose who thinks he’s a lapdog.
+Krista is a three-time NYU graduate in the humanities, English & American Literature, World Religions, and Philosophy.
+She has also successfully co-founded several businesses, has 15 yrs experience as a C-level exec, and has traveled to 53 countries with more on calendar.
+She’s a lifelong devotee to combining rigorous classical studies, mindfulness practices, and philosophy, as well as the arts (as a music producer and world & ballroom dancer).
+Over 30 years, and alongside her executive careers, Krista has actively also taught in classroom across age groups (from private including The Buckley School to Grace Church; at university such as NYU, Mercy College, et.al.), as a teen tutor (virtual & in-person), as the developer of internship programs for teens, and most-recently in homeschool outsource programs.
+Her high-energy approach flows from her own passion for learning; it’s creative exuberance within an academically-excellent and real-world framework.
+She is mamma to Jack, a bluenose who thinks he’s a lapdog and a foodie.

 Janhavi is fascinated by computer science technology, seeing it has proved to be the almost-incomprehensible center of all things driving modern human evolution.
-This outlook drives her passionate delivery when teaching, and she ties her computer, math and science backgrounds together.
-She inculcates a sense of hungry curiosity among young students to utilize all their skills for the things they want in life.
+This outlook drives her passionate delivery when teaching, and she ties her computer, math, and science backgrounds together.
+She works hard to develop a sense of hungry curiosity among young students to utilize all the skills in these fields for the things they want in life.
 She has her Masters degree in Computer Science from NYU, and has worked as a professional software developer, actively contributing to this field.
 She has also worked as private tutor, teaching students the foundation of computer programming hands-on while spurring them to see the bigger picture of it's limitless capabilities.
 She additionally spends her evenings weight-training hard at the gym, staying atop new coding developments, and loves the beach for a swim or just to watch beautiful sunsets.

 Janhavi Bagwe, MS

 Janhavi is fascinated by computer science technology, seeing it has proved to be the almost-incomprehensible center of all things driving modern human evolution.
-This outlook drives her passionate delivery when teaching, and she ties her computer, math and science backgrounds together.
-She inculcates a sense of hungry curiosity among young students to utilize all their skills for the things they want in life.
+This outlook drives her passionate delivery when teaching, and she ties her computer, math, and science backgrounds together.
+She works hard to develop a sense of hungry curiosity among young students to utilize all the skills in these fields for the things they want in life.
 She has her Masters degree in Computer Science from NYU, and has worked as a professional software developer, actively contributing to this field.
 She has also worked as private tutor, teaching students the foundation of computer programming hands-on while spurring them to see the bigger picture of it’s limitless capabilities.
 She additionally spends her evenings weight-training hard at the gym, staying atop new coding developments, and loves the beach for a swim or just to watch beautiful sunsets.

 Drew brings a strong record of scholarship and extensive life experience.
 In addition to a decade of innovative pedagogy at the City College of New York and Columbia University, Drew served in central positions in print and broadcast media and documentary film.
 Drew received his Ph.D. in Cultural Anthropology at Columbia University in 2008.
 His Ph.D. dissertation, based upon two years of field work in a remote, mountainous region of Western Fujian province in southeastern China, is an historical ethnography that examines the challenges facing rural households in impoverished paper-making settlements.
 He has lived in multiple US States, Paris, Taiwan, etc. and speaks multiple languages including fluent French and Mandarin.
 He is a devoted papa to Josephine, a stout and ever-smiling pitbull/bulldog mix.